elvisimprsntr/siriproxy-ipcam/README.md

 - Add authenticated IP camera access.
 - Add ability to launch a live IP camera feed or at least provide a button to do so.

+Let me know if you want to collaborate.

 Licensing
 ---------